 Sustainable and equitable water management is central to preventing conflict and safeguarding the well-being of communities around the world.
 Policy debates around water management exist at every level of society, from rural communities to cities, nations, regions, and international organizations.
 Water Diplomacy graduates will have an essential role in navigating stakeholders and their varying interests as well as implementing innovative approaches to negotiation and conflict management.

 The Water Diplomacy track includes professional development opportunities and graduate coursework in analytical and research methods, negotiation and conflict resolution, legal, political and diplomatic aspects of water management, upstream and downstream considerations, water science and technology, and policy-making.
+It also builds on Tufts’ existing expertise in the field, specifically the Water Diplomacy Ph.D. program.
 The central themes of this track are:

 - How to manage uncertainty, complexity and policy development in the midst of value laden and politically charged water issues